-Round Robin Selection immediately following the completion of Western Showmanship in the MAC Equipment Indoor Arena.
+Round Robin Selection immediately following the completion of Western Showmanship in the 4-H & Community Arena.
 Two exhibitors will be chosen from the English and Western Junior, Intermediate & Senior Showmanship divisions to compete for Master Showman of the Fair.
 Members who qualify in English Showmanship must show in English attire.
 Members who qualify in Western must show in Western attire.
 Those who qualify in both may choose.
-Please read rule #8 under Exhibitor Rules in Department D and Livestock Showmanship Round Robin, Department G.
+Please read rule #8 under Exhibitor Rules in Department D and Livestock Showmanship Round Robin, Department G. If siblings share the same horse and both qualify for Round Robin, only one will be eligible to advance which will be the decision of the family.